4d/docs/docs/API/document.md

 If the document does not contain a BOM and if the *charSet* parameter is omitted, by default 4D uses the “UTF-8” character sets.

-In *breakMode*, you can pass a longint indicating the processing to apply to end-of-line characters in the #Document.
+In *breakMode*, you can pass a longint indicating the processing to apply to end-of-line characters in the document.
 The following constants of the "System Documents" theme are available:

 |Constant |Type| Value| Comment|
 |---|---|---|---|